-In this work, we show due to the interplay of complex phases of triplet vev and elements of the Yukawa matrix it is possible to relax the bound on lightest triplet mass by little more than an order of magnitude while maintaining the hierarchical branching ratios and hence not negotiating on efficiency.
-Also, we study flavour effects in leptogenesis and find that in the hierarchical branching ratio cases (i) $B_\phi \gg B_L $ and (ii) $B_L \gg B_\phi$ give different results.
-We find in the latter case which is known as the purely flavoured leptogenesis (PFL), the $CP$ violation parameter comes out to be extremely small, and hence producing the required BAU may not be viable.
+In this work, we show, due to the interplay of complex phases of triplet vev and elements of the triplet Yukawa matrix, it is possible to saturate the bound on the lightest triplet mass as $1 \times 10^{10}$ GeV while maintaining the hierarchical branching ratios and hence not negotiating on efficiency.
+Thus our study provides a possible realisation of the study in Ref. \cite{Hambye:2005tk}.
+The phase $\alpha$ is a free parameter, nevertheless not all values of it, can account for an integrated framework of neutrino mass generation and leptogenesis.
+So, the study of leptogenesis constrains the value of $\alpha$.
+Also, we study flavor effects in leptogenesis and find different cases of hierarchical branching ratio (i) $B_\phi \gg B_L $ and (ii) $B_L \gg B_\phi$ give different results.
+We find in the latter case which is known as the purely flavored leptogenesis (PFL), the CP asymmetry parameter in our framework comes out to be extremely small, and hence producing the required BAU may not be viable.
 Nevertheless, the other hierarchical limit in (i) stands viable.
-For completeness, we also study TeV scale leptogenesis taking resonant effect and Sommerfeld correction into account.
+The phase of the complex vev of the triplet scalar can be constrained by requiring non-zero CP violation and hence non-zero BAU.
+For completeness, we also consider bringing down the mass scale of the triplet scalar as low as TeV and study leptogenesis taking resonant effect and Sommerfeld correction into account.